ProgrammingPractice/Refactoring-Katas/README.md

 ## TODO

-- Next session: Minimize boolean expresion on line :113
+- Next session: Review TennisGame2 implementation then refactor TennisGame3 then Write TennisScore4 from scratch